Yangians, Mirabolic Subalgebras, and Whittaker Vectors: Yangian

 Consider the following $\U(\gl_N)$-valued matrix:

-One can define a homomorphism $\rY(\gl_N) \rightarrow \U(\gl_N)$, called the \defterm{evaluation homomorphism}, by
+One can define a homomorphism $\rY(\gl_N) \rightarrow \U(\gl_N)$, called the \emph{evaluation homomorphism}, by~${T(u) \mapsto \id + u^{-1} E}$.

-In what follows, we will use the same notation $T(u)$ both for the elements of $\rY(\gl_N)$ and their images in $\U(\gl_N)$ under the evaluation homomorphism; all the statements involving $T(u)$ will hold in $\rY(\gl_N$) unless specified otherwise.
-We hope it will not lead to any confusion.

-Actually, we will be mainly dealing with a slightly different version of the $T$-matrix.
-Namely, define

-Obviously, we have $L(u) = uT(u)$.
+Under the evaluation homomorphism, we will be mainly dealing with a slightly different version of the $T$-matrix.
+Namely, define~${ L(u) = (L_{ij}(u)) := u\cdot \id + E}$.
+Obviously, we have $L(u) = u\cdot \ev(T(u))$.
 Almost all the properties of $T(u)$ that we use in the paper are satisfied \emph{mutatis mutandis} by $L(u)$; we will explicitly indicate the cases where it is not true or not trivial.

-Let $\{a_1,\ldots a_m\}, \{b_1, \ldots, b_m\}$ be two sets of indices.
-Define a \defterm{quantum minor} as the sum over all permutations of $1,2,\ldots,m$, see \cite[(1.54),(1.55)]{MolevYangians}:
+Let $\{a_1,\dots, a_m\}, \{b_1, \dots, b_m\}$ be two sets of indices.
+Define a \emph{quantum minor} as the sum over all permutations of $1,2,\dots,m$, see \cite[equations~(1.54) and (1.55)]{MolevYangians}

-Similarly, we can define a quantum minor for $L(u)$:
+Similarly, we can define a quantum minor for $L(u)$

 Observe that